I wrote a crazy long post about the 1907 Honolulu League season which I feel compelled to break up; this is the first part of three.

 But in 1907 Joy signed to pitch for the San Francisco Seals of the Pacific Coast League.
 The Seals gained a starter, but the Honolulu Athletic Club lost its star.
 (It could have been worse; the Seals were also going to sign En Sue, star third baseman for the Honolulu Athletic Club and star sprinter for the Chinese Athletic Club, but ended up passing on him when they decided they had too many unexperienced players on their roster.)

-Honolulu Advertiser, 1907-2-17, p.13
+Honolulu Advertiser, 1907-2-17, p.13 |

-With Joy gone, the H.A.C. changed its name to the St. Louis College Alumni team, as a number of them had gone to St. Louis School, a Roman Catholic prep school in Honolulu founded in 1846 that still exists today.
+With Joy gone, the H.A.C. changed its name to the St. Louis College Alumni team, as a number of its players had gone to St. Louis School, a Roman Catholic prep school in Honolulu founded in 1846 that still exists today.
 (Alumni notable in sports include recent major leaguers Benny Agbayani, Chad Santos, Brandon League, Rico Garcia, Jordan Yamamoto, Ka'ai Tom, and star quarterback Tua Tagovailoa.)

 The H.A.C. had lost its star and changed its name, but around the league even greater changes were taking place.
 The 1906 league had been a five-team affair, with the H.A.C.
 Reds, the Punahou Colts, the Maile Ilima Zebras, the Oahus, and the Kamehamehas.

 The Oahus, who had finished second overall in 1906 with a record of 10-7, sold their franchise to the Diamond Head Athletic Club for $500.
 The Diamond Head Athletic Club was described by the Honolulu Advertiser as "one of the largest purely athletic associations in the city."
-It was best established in soccer, football, track and swimming, but its baseball team had won the championship of the Winter League in 1906.
+It was best known for its soccer, football, track and swimming, but its baseball team had won the championship of the Winter League in 1906.
 (The Winter League was only for players who had not played in the Honolulu League; its goal was to give younger/more inexperienced players a chance to play.)

 The Diamond Head team seemed to have a fair chance at glory - and profit - in the Honolulu League.